 "It'll work itself out," Maccagnan added, per Kimberley A. Martin of Newsday.

-Latest on Jets' Offer to Fitzpatrick
+Jets' Offer to Fitzpatrick 'Better' Than Earlier Reports

 Sunday, April 10

-Charles Robinson of Yahoo Sports reported on March 11 that the Jets were "frustrated" with Fitzpatrick, noting they "aren't going to circle with him forever."
+Charles Robinson of Yahoo Sports reported March 11 that the Jets were "frustrated" with Fitzpatrick, noting they "aren't going to circle with him forever."
 Robinson added the Jets believe his market is "very thin" outside of New York.

 "There's a standoff there," Schefter reported March 9, via NFL on ESPN.
 "Jets want him at a certain price.
 He wants more."
 Schefter, citing sources, reported March 10 the sides "are nowhere close to an agreement, with no deal expected anytime soon."

-The Jets have made it clear to Fitzpatrick they want him to return as the team's starting quarterback, according to Bleacher Report's Jason Cole, though the team reportedly isn't offering him the going rate for starters in negotiations.
+The Jets have made it clear to Fitzpatrick they want him to return as the team's starting quarterback, according to Bleacher Report's Jason Cole, though the team reportedly isn't offering him the going rate for first-stringers in negotiations.

 Cole also reported March 2 that several Jets players want the team to add another quarterback to challenge Fitzpatrick for the starting role.

-Rapoport, citing sources, reported March 7 the Jets and Fitzpatrick were "far apart on a potential deal."
+Ian Rapoport, citing sources, reported March 7 the Jets and Fitzpatrick were "far apart on a potential deal."

 Cimini speculated the two sides would ultimately agree on "a front-loaded contract that could include anywhere from $10 million to $14 million in guarantees.
 In terms of the entire package, it could be three or four years with an APY (average per year) of $8 million to $10 million."